 The passage of the Tax Increase Prevention Act of 2014 established a voluntary certification program for PEOs that is run by the IRS.
 A company who hires a certified Professional Employer Organization that fails to fulfill its obligations will not be held responsible for the PEO’s failures.

 There are several good PEOs – Insperity, Tri-Net (both publicly traded) and the largest privately held PEO, Oasis Outsourcing.
 Oasis Outsourcing has a large presence in San Diego, with specialists and handy training rooms.
-In addition, one of our strategic partners is a Professional Employer Organization specialist that, for a fee, can help a business determine which PEO might be best for their situation.
+In addition, one of our strategic partners is a Professional Employer Organization specialist that can help a business determine which PEO might be best for their situation.
+The best news is that the company does not need to pay any fees to this strategic partner.
+Instead, the strategic partner is compensated by the PEO.

 PEOs are not just for small companies, although their “sweet spot” is typically 8-100 employees.
 Netflix used a PEO until they reached 1,500 employees, and other large companies use a PEO for a segment of their business and employees.